victordobryi/victordobryi/README.md

 ## About me:

+I started programming in 2020.
+Front-end developer with a technical background.
+Stack: React/Redux, TS, JS.
+Creating web and mobile applications.
+Support, optimization, troubleshooting and improvement of websites and applications from concept to deployment.
-A beginner front end developer with a great desire to develop, improve skills and bring value to the company.
-Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
+I have a great desire to develop, improve my skills and benefit the company.
+Able to effectively independently manage independent projects, as well as collaborate in a team environment.

-In my free time, I watch TV shows with my wife, play board games with my friends and do some sports.

 ---